Miami Deep Teeth Cleaning Specialists

 With positive patient results and a caring demeanor, Dr. Lamas’ experience and dedication to his patients is evident.

 Dr. William P. Lamas is a periodontist as well as a Certified Laser Assisted New Attachment Procedure® (LANAP®), Laser Periodontal Therapy Clinician and a Doctor of Dental Medicine.

 Dr. Lamas uses a variety of Deep Cleaning methods to treat gum disease.
-To schedule a complimentary office, phone or video consultation, please click here.
+To schedule a consultation, please click here.
 To schedule an appointment by phone, please call 305-440-4114.
 Lamas Dental Specialists is located at 2645 SW 37th Avenue, Suite #304 in Miami.